Hormone Panel for Men on TRT- Upstream & Downstream

 This hormone panel for men on testosterone replacement therapy (TRT) contains upstream and downstream hormones to testosterone.
 TRT has been shown to decrease upstream hormones like pregnenolone and progesterone, and slightly decrease DHEA.
 Downstream hormone metabolites like ultrasensitive estradiol and DHT are also included.
 Lastly, prolactin is added since high prolactin can decrease sexual function.
 No LH and FSH were included since TRT shuts them down.

-Several of the hormone tests (estradiol, testosterone, pregnenolone, progesterone, & DHT) included in this panel are done using liquid chromatography/mass spectrometry since they are more precise at high and low values and have no interences.
+Several of the hormone tests (estradiol, testosterone, pregnenolone, progesterone, & DHT) included in this panel are done using liquid chromatography/mass spectrometry since they are more precise at high and low values and have no interferences.

 You can add an IGF-1 test and 17-OH-progesterone test to your cart for an even more complete picture.

-• DHEA-S Test
+DHEA-S Test

 Estradiol is the predominant sex hormone present in females and is also found at lower levels in men.
 It represents the major estrogen in humans.
-Estradiol not only impacts reproductive and sexual functioning, but also affects other systems including bone health, heart health, nerves and metabolism.
+Estradiol not only impacts reproductive and sexual functioning, but also affects other systems, including bone health, heart health, nerves and metabolism.
 Estradiol, also known as E2, is the most active of all three estrogens commonly measured in a clinical setting.
 For women, it is important to compare the relationship between estradiol and progesterone in evaluating menopausal symptoms such as hot flashes, mood disorders, and aging skin.
 In both men and women, low levels of estradiol are associated with osteoporosis.
 More information: Estradiol in Men: Top Ten Things You Should Know

-• Progesterone Test
+Progesterone Test

 Progesterone is a female hormone important for the regulation of ovulation and menstruation.
 It is also present in men in smaller concentrations.
-This test is performed using the immunoassay technology.
+This test is performed using immunoassay technology.
 Progesterone is used to cause menstrual periods in women who have not yet reached menopause but are not having periods due to a lack of progesterone in the body.
 This hormone is also used to prevent overgrowth in the lining of the uterus in postmenopausal women who are receiving estrogen hormone replacement therapy.
 Progesterone replacement may also be used for other purposes.
 TRT may lower progesterone in men.
 Progesterone may have a calming effect in men, so some researchers speculate that decreasing progesterone levels in men may affect mood, sleep quality and anxiety.

 Pregnenolone is the mother of all hormones.
 It is known as a neurosteroid with brain health benefits.
 As most hormones, it decreases with age.
 Aside from the natural decrease in pregnenolone that occurs as you age, research shows that higher doses of Testosterone Replacement Therapy (TRT) cause pregnenolone levels to drop even further.

 This pregnenolone lab test uses liquid chromatography, so it is accurate for the measurement of pregnenolone.
 Pregnenolone is known as the mother hormone.
-All other steroids including testosterone and estrogen are derived from this important hormone.
+All other steroids, including testosterone and estrogen, are derived from this important hormone.
 For this reason, optimal blood levels of pregnenolone are critical for a healthy hormone balance.

 However, pregnenolone does more.
 It is important for proper brain development, cognition, memory, and mood.
 These dramatic effects on the brain are why pregnenolone is known as a neuro-active steroid.